ROOT™ Periodontal & Implant Centers

 • Discrepancies in the arch length/tooth size

-• Early loss or prolonged retention of primary canine
+• Early loss or prolonged retention of the primary canine

 • Tooth bud abnormally positioned